vakaee/ai-collections/CONVERSATION_DESIGN.md

 ```
 [GREETING]
-Good morning/afternoon, this is [AGENT_NAME] calling from Brodie Collection Services on behalf of [CREDITOR_NAME].
+Good morning/afternoon, this is [AGENT_NAME] calling from [COLLECTION AGENCY] on behalf of [CREDITOR_NAME].
 This call is regarding a commercial debt collection matter and may be recorded.

 [REQUEST_CONTACT]
 May I please speak with [DEBTOR_NAME] or the accounts payable manager?